schuess/advice/README.md

 - conducted or managed the analysis
 - verified the results
 - wrote the white paper copy
-- typeset the final paper
+- typeset the final paper in inDesign
+- created API documentation and data dictionaries
+- created training sessions and FAQs for sales team